Gohla/pie/tutorial/src/2_incrementality/2_stamp/index.md

 The `Modified` stamper returns the last modification date if the file exists, or `None` if the file does not exist.

 We derive `Eq` for stamps so that we can compare them.
-Equal stamps indicate a consistent dependency, unequal indicates inconsistent.
+Equal (same) stamps indicate a consistent dependency, unequal (different) indicates inconsistent.
 We also derive `Eq` for stampers, because the stamper of a dependency could change, making the dependency inconsistent.

 ## Task output stamps